Aiding in the diagnosis of spotted fever group rickettsial infections

 This test detects reactivity to the group-specific rickettsia.
 For example, antibody reactivity to the Rickettsia rickettsii will also react with other organisms within the spotted fever group.

--Serum end point titers of > or =1:256 are considered presumptive evidence of recent or current infection by organisms of appropriate rickettsial antigen group.
+-Serum end point titers of 1:256 and above are considered presumptive evidence of recent or current infection by organisms of appropriate rickettsial antigen group.

--Single serum end point titers > or =1:64 and <1:256 are suggestive of infection at an undetermined time and may indicate either past infection or early response to a recent rickettsial infection.
+-Single serum end point titers from 1:64 to 1:256 are suggestive of infection at an undetermined time and may indicate either past infection or early response to a recent rickettsial infection.

--A 4-fold or greater increase in IgG titer between 2 serum specimens drawn 1 to 2 weeks apart and tested in parallel is considered presumptive evidence of a recent or current infection.
+-A 4-fold or greater increase in IgG titer between 2 serum specimens collected 1 to 2 weeks apart and tested in parallel is considered presumptive evidence of a recent or current infection.

--Titers of > or =1:64 are considered presumptive evidence of recent or current infection by organisms of appropriate rickettsial antigen group.
+-Titers of 1:64 and above are considered presumptive evidence of recent or current infection by organisms of appropriate rickettsial antigen group.

--Titers <1:64 suggest that the patient does not have an acute rickettsial infection.
+-Titers below 1:64 suggest that the patient does not have an acute rickettsial infection.

 -IgM class antibody is transiently detected within 1 to 2 weeks of onset of symptoms, usually declining rapidly within 3 months following prompt antibiotic treatment.
 These levels will also be elevated for an extended period with relapse, prior immunization, or delayed antibiotic treatment.